Frequently Asked Questions

 Can we visit the Sculpture Forest in the winter?

-Most of the trails in the Sculpture Forest become cross-country ski trails in the winter.
-Walking is not allowed on the ski trails.
-You need to buy a trail pass (available at the kiosk in the College Parking Lot or at the entrance on Museum Rd) to ski on the trails.
-A portion of the Sculpture Forest is accessible by snowshoe.
-There is no charge for the Snowshoe trail.
+A portion of the Sculpture Forest is accessible by snowshoe or walking in the winter.
+There is no charge for the snowshoe trail.
+A number of the trails in the Sculpture Forest become cross-country ski trails in the winter.
+Walking and snowshoeing is permitted on the ski trails, free of charge.
+Please follow applicable signage.
+To ski on the trails, visitors need to buy a trail pass available at the kiosk in the College Parking Lot or at the entrance on Museum Rd.

 Is there parking?